openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhxd_0_0.md

   * Default value 600 (600 seconds - 10 minutes)
   * 0 – reporting disabled
   * 600-65536 = 600 (600 seconds – 65536 seconds).
 Reporting enabled.
 Report is sent with the time interval set by entered value.
-  * Note: Device is reporting only if there was a changeThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
-The following option values may be configured -:
+  * Note: Device is reporting only if there was a change The following option values may be configured -:

 | Value  | Description |